-- 7.1 A person who keeps or retains 'electronic records' must have the 'electronic records' available for inspection by SARS in terms of section 31 of the Act- - (a) at all reasonable times; and - (b) at premises physically located in South Africa, or accessible from such premises if authority in terms of rule 4.2. has been granted. - 7.2.
-In the course of an inspection carried out in terms of section 31 of the Act, the electronic system used by the person who keeps 'records' in an electronic format, must be capable of demonstrating positively that the provisions of these rules are complied with, including, but not limited to, validating that- - (a) the electronic records meet the standard of integrity referred to in rule3.2.(a); and - (b) an 'acceptable electronic form' can be displayed or produced. - 7.3.
-Any electronic signatures, log-in codes, keys, passwords or certificates required to access the 'electronic records' must be available at all reasonable times to enable an inspection in terms of section 31 of the Act to be carried out. - 7.4.
+- 7.1.
+A person who keeps or retains electronic records must have the electronic records available for inspection by SARS in terms of section 31 of the Act- - (a) at all reasonable times; and - (b) at premises physically located in South Africa, or accessible from such premises or natural person under rule 4.2(a), as the case may be if authority in terms of rule 4.2 has been granted. - 7.2.
+In the course of an inspection carried out in terms of section 31 of the Act, the electronic system used by the person who keeps records in an electronic form[at], must be capable of demonstrating positively that the provisions of these rules are complied with, including, but not limited to, validating that- - (a) the electronic records meet the standard of integrity referred to in rule 3.2(a); and - (b) an acceptable electronic form can be displayed or produced. - 7.3.
+Any electronic signatures, log-in codes, keys, passwords or certificates required to access the electronic records must be available at all reasonable times to enable an inspection in terms of section 31 of the Act to be carried out. - 7.4.
 The written document and records required to be maintained in terms of rule 5 must be available at all reasonable times to enable an inspection in terms of section 31 of the Act to be carried out.